 3. Here, you need to click on the Advanced Settings link.

-4. No, click the Adapter tab to see the installed graphics card details.
+4. No, click the Adapter tab to see the details of the installed graphics card.

 How to attach a graphics card to a laptop?